 Utilize books and online resources.
 Now that information is just a Google search away, do some research to help better educate your little sister.
 You can review hot menstrual topics such as understanding her28-day cycle, what isendometriosis, whatfoods to eat while on her period, and other subjects like PMS (Premenstrual Syndrome) and learning the difference betweenPMS and PMDD (Premenstrual Dysphoric Disorder).
 To further help little sis learn about tampons, it would be wise to brief her ontoxic shock syndrome (TSS) and how to avoid it.

 Don’t forget to loop Mom into the conversation and let her know that little sis has started her period.
-Welcome, Mom to join the fun girls-night chat or keep it a non-parent night.
+Asking Mom for pads shouldn't be a scary thing!
+Welcome Mom to join the fun girls-night chat or keep it a non-parent night.
 Whatever you do, dispel the notion that talking about periods should be taboo.
 There’s no shame in a woman's menstruation, and you can help her know that right from day one!

 Comments will be approved before showing up.